A graphical multi-fidelity Gaussian process model, with application to emulation of heavy-ion collisions: The Graphical Multi-fidelity Gaussian Process model

-Under such an assumption on $\mathcal{G}$, the following proposition shows that the posterior predictive distribution for the highest-fidelity code $Z_T$ is the same for the GMGP and r-GMGP models: \begin{prop} Suppose the rooted multi-fidelity DAG $\mathcal{G} = (V,E)$ is an in-tree.
+Under such an assumption on $\mathcal{G}$, the following proposition shows that the r-GMGP indeed yields the desired posterior predictive mean and variance for the highest-fidelity simulation $Z_T$ for the GMGP model: \begin{prop} Suppose the rooted multi-fidelity DAG $\mathcal{G} = (V,E)$ is an in-tree.
 Further suppose (i) the observations are noise-free, and (ii) the design points are nested over $\mathcal{G}$, such that for any node $t \in V$, its design set $\mathcal{D}_{t}$ is a subset of the designs at all parent nodes $\mathcal{D}_{t'},\ t' \in \textup{Pa}(t)$.
-Then the posterior predictive mean and variance from the GMGP and r-GMGP models are the same, i.e., $\mu_{Z_T}(\bs{x}) = m_{Z_T}(\bs{x})$ and $\sigma^2_{Z_T}(\bs{x}) = s^2_{Z_T}(\bs{x})$, where $\mu_{Z_T}(\bs{x})$ and $\sigma^2_{Z_T}(\bs{x})$ are the GMGP posterior mean and variance in \eqref{eqn:GMGPR_pred}, and $m_{Z_T}(\bs{x})$ and $s^2_{Z_T}(\bs{x})$ are the r-GMGP posterior mean and variance in \eqref{eqn:rec_pred}. \end{prop} The proof of this proposition is provided in the Appendix.
-This proposition shows that the recursive GMGP model indeed yields the same predictive distribution as the original GMGP model when the multi-fidelity graph $\mathcal{G}$ forms an in-tree, thus justifying the computational savings from r-GMGP.
+Then, conditional on the parameters $\Theta=\{\bs{\beta}_t$, $\sigma^2_t$, $\rho_t(\bs{x})\}_{t=1}^{T}$ of both models, the posterior predictive mean and variance from GMGP and r-GMGP are the same, i.e., $\mu_{Z_T}(\bs{x}) = m_{Z_T}(\bs{x})$ and $\sigma^2_{Z_T}(\bs{x}) = s^2_{Z_T}(\bs{x})$, where $\mu_{Z_T}(\bs{x})$ and $\sigma^2_{Z_T}(\bs{x})$ are the GMGP posterior mean and variance in \eqref{eqn:GMGPR_pred}, and $m_{Z_T}(\bs{x})$ and $s^2_{Z_T}(\bs{x})$ are the r-GMGP posterior mean and variance in \eqref{eqn:rec_pred}. \end{prop} The proof \cbl{(by induction)} is provided in the online supplement.
+This proposition shows that the recursive GMGP formulation indeed yields the same predictive mean and variance as the GMGP model when the multi-fidelity graph $\mathcal{G}$ forms an in-tree, thus justifying the computational savings from r-GMGP.
 The assumption of $\mathcal{G}$ being an in-tree implies that, for any simulator (i.e., node), there exists exactly one path in the employed simulation framework along which this model can be refined to the highest-fidelity simulator (i.e., root node).
-For example, the three heavy-ion collision models in the Introduction form a 3-node in-tree (see Figure \ref{fig:Graph_3node}).
-In practice, such a property can often be satisfied via a careful \textit{choice} of lower-fidelity simulators to run for training the multi-fidelity emulator.
-In cases where the simulators cannot be selected and do not form an in-tree, the original GMGP equations \eqref{eqn:GMGPR_pred} may be used for prediction, albeit at higher computational cost.
+For example, the three heavy-ion collision models in the Introduction form a 3-node in-tree (see Fig. \ref{fig:1dexperiment} (left)).
+In practice, such a property can often be satisfied via a careful \textit{choice} of lower-fidelity simulators to run for training the multi-fidelity emulator. \cbl{In cases where the simulators cannot be selected and do not form an in-tree, the original GMGP equations \eqref{eqn:GMGPR_pred} may be used for prediction, albeit at higher costs from larger matrix inversions.}